influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withVolumeClaimTemplates(volumeClaimTemplates)
 ```

-VolumeClaimTemplates is a list of claims that containers are allowed to reference.
-The Workflow controller will create the claims at the beginning of the workflow and delete the claims upon completion of the workflow
+"VolumeClaimTemplates is a list of claims that containers are allowed to reference.
+The Workflow controller will create the claims at the beginning of the workflow and delete the claims upon completion of the workflow"

 ### fn spec.withVolumeClaimTemplatesMixin